pietrobarbiero/logic_explained_networks/README.md

-Welcome to the Logic Explained Networks (LENs) repository
+Welcome to the Logic Explained Networks (LENs)
 =======

 ![](len.jpg)

-Logic Explained Network is a python repository providing a set of utilities and modules to build deep learning models that are explainable by design.
+The Logic Explained Network is a python repository providing a set of utilities and modules to build deep learning models that are explainable by design.
 This library provides both already implemented LENs classes and APIs classes to get First-Order Logic (FOL) explanations from neural networks.
 Paper